-The Vendor list may be extended for not more than two (2) additional twelve-month periods, i) upon mutual written agreement of the parties, ii) prior to expiration and iii) under the same terms and conditions of the original agreement or as negotiated between the STATE and the

-CONTRACTOR.
-Extension(s) shall be contingent upon i) the need for continued services and ii) funding availability beyond the current fiscal year.
-As each option(s) to extend is mutually agreed upon, the Contractor shall be required to execute a supplement to the Contract for each additional period.
+The Contract may be extended for not more than three (3) additional twelve-month periods, i) upon mutual written agreement of the parties, ii) prior to expiration and iii) under the same terms and conditions of the original agreement or as negotiated between the STATE and the CONTRACTOR.
+Contract extension(s) shall be contingent upon i) the need for continued services and ii) funding availability beyond the current fiscal year.
+As each option(s) to extend is mutually agreed upon, the CONTRACTOR shall be required to execute a supplement to the Contract for each additional period.